64 Pages Posted: 3 Mar 2015 Last revised: 2 May 2017

 Date Written: February 28, 2015

-The dominant paradigm in corporate law is agency-cost theory, which asserts that the law’s proper role is to reduce managerial agency costs by forcing firms to allocate more control to shareholders.
-That theory cannot explain why shareholders voluntarily invest in firms that circumscribe their powers to hold managers accountable.
-This Article introduces principal-cost theory, which states that each firm’s optimal governance structure minimizes the sum of principal costs, produced when investors exercise control, and agent costs, produced when managers exercise control.
-Because the optimal division of control is firm-specific, firms rationally select from a range of governance structures that empower shareholders to varying degrees.
-Principal-cost theory generates more accurate empirical predictions than agency-cost theory.
-It also suggests different policy prescriptions: rather than banning some governance features and mandating others, lawmakers should permit each firm to tailor its structure based on its firm-specific substitution rate between principal costs and agent costs.
+The problem of managerial agency costs dominates debates in corporate law.
+Many leading scholars advocate reforms that would reduce agency costs by forcing firms to allocate more control to shareholders.
+Such proposals disregard the costs that shareholders avoid by delegating control to managers and voluntarily restricting their own control rights.
+This Essay introduces principal-cost theory, which posits that each firm’s optimal governance structure minimizes the sum of principal costs, produced when investors exercise control, and agent costs, produced when managers exercise control.
+Both principal costs and agent costs can arise from honest mistakes (which generate competence costs) and from disloyal conduct (which generate conflict costs).
+Because the expected costs of competence and conflict are firm-specific, the optimal division of control is firm-specific as well.
+Thus, firms rationally select from a range of governance structures that empower shareholders to varying degrees.
+The empirical predictions produced by principal-cost theory are more accurate than those produced by any theory focused solely on agency costs.
+Principal-cost theory also suggests different policy prescriptions.
+Rather than banning some governance features and mandating others, lawmakers should permit each firm to tailor its governance structure based on its firm-specific tradeoff between principal costs and agent costs.

 Keywords: principal costs, agency costs, governance structure, theory of the firm, dual class, concentrated ownership, dispersed ownership,

 JEL Classification: D20, D21, D23, D24, G30, G32, G34, K22, L20, L21, L22